hafizmrf3/CNN-EDXCourseAppReviews/README.md

-# CNN-EDXCourseAppReviews
+# CNN-SpotifyAppReviews
-Sentiment Analysis on EDX Course App Reviews using the Convolutional Neural Networks method
+Sentiment Analysis on Spotify App Reviews using the Convolutional Neural Networks method